Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Why Dill?

-Dill attracts beneficial insects like ladybugs and hoverflies which help control aphids and other pests that can plague mustard plants.
+Dill attracts beneficial insects like ladybugs and hoverflies.
+These controls hide and other pests that can do real damage to your mustard plant.

 Growing Dill